The Cabinet system and workflow

-The following diagram outlines the steps involved in developing a Cabinet submission.
+The steps involved in developing a Cabinet submission are outlined below.

 Early identification of matters that require Cabinet consideration will enable the Premier to develop a forward agenda to support wider consultation and deeper project management in the preparation of drafting submissions.